-For exclusively pumping, a double electric breast pump or ideally a hospital grade pump are the most effective breast pumps.
+For exclusively pumping, a double electric breast pump or ideally a hospital grade pump are usually the most effective breast pumps.
 Look for a pump with multiple settings for speed and suction, different sized flanges (the part of the pump that is held next to the breast) and good reviews online.
-For more tips including why a second hand pump is not usually a good idea and how to clean pump parts see How to Increase Milk Supply When Pumping.
+Authors Lisa Marasco and Diana West highlight a selection of popular pumps and their individual features at lowmilksupply.org.
+For more tips including why a second hand pump is not usually a good idea, why flange fit is important and how to clean pump parts see How to Increase Milk Supply When Pumping.

 When should I start pumping?

 It is important to start expressing colostrum as soon as possible after the birth if your baby can’t latch or you have chosen to pump.
 Research suggests within an hour is beneficial45 and certainly within six hours.
-Hand expressing is more effective than a pump at this time due to the small volumes of colostrum involved6.
+Studies indicate hand expressing combined with pumping yields best results in the early days after birth6.

 How often should I express my milk?